 Bucky Halker was born 1954, Beaver Dam, Wisconsin and raised in Ashland, WI, a worn-down iron-ore and lumbering town on Lake Superior.
 Took piano lessons and listened to polkas, country, and early rock and roll as a kid.
 At age 8 he was already on the airwaves of the family’s 1000 watt AM radio station, WATW.
 “I worked with Santa Claus on the air from Thanksgiving to Christmas Eve.
 He talked and I read the letters to Santa from the kids.
 I loved it.
-I was Santa’s helper.
-Way cooler than the livestock reports and the polkas!”
+I was Santa’s elf and that cooler than the livestock reports and the polkas!”

 Started playing guitar and gigging locally.
 “Girls were a big incentive!
 I wanted to be like Elvis or John Lennon, but I liked the way Dylan smoked.”
 Hit 16, discovered cigarettes, black coffee, Woody Guthrie and folk music, Lightnin’ Hopkins and acoustic blues.
-“Along with a democratic vision, America’s greatest gift to the world is the blues and the jazz and rock that grew out of it.”
+“Along with a democratic vision, America’s greatest gift to the world is the blues and the jazz and rock and roll that grew out of it.”
 Got a BA in history (1976), followed by MA and PhD.
 Continued to do solo acoustic gigs and front rock bands and released first album A Sense of Place in 1984, a collection of his acoustic originals.

-Finally, and most recently, Bucky Halker joined forces with old musical pal Andy Dee to record and release The Ghost of Woody Guthrie, a double CD tribute to Woody Guthrie which features 18 Bucky originals and 4 renditions of Woody songs.
+In 2012, Bucky Halker joined forces with old musical pal Andy Dee to record and release The Ghost of Woody Guthrie, a double CD tribute to Woody Guthrie which features 18 Bucky originals and 4 renditions of Woody songs.
 After decades of performing Woody Guthrie songs, reading everything written about him, and doing research in the Guthrie Archives, Bucky decided to take a creative leap and respond to Woody and his impact on Bucky and the world.
 Andy and Bucky recorded the project in an empty house on Lake Superior during a November 2011 snowstorm.
 Appropriately, the CD was released on Woody’s 100th birthday, July 14, 2012.

 For additional details on Bucky’s work see the bio section of this website.
+Stay tuned!